-How Do We Envisage The Future?
+How To Envisage The Future

-- And there are decisions we make along the way . . .
+* Decisions we make along the way

 - Perhaps as you were growing up you decided on some course of action.
 For me, I decided to be a teacher when I was quite young.

-One Person in your Life is Like an Anchor
+A Defining Person in your Life